How to Get Second Citizenship for Children

 The confusion in this process comes from misinformation.

-This sales pitch is especially enticing for the folks from China, Russia and the Middle East who make up 80-90% of the citizenship by investment population.
+This sales pitch is especially enticing for the folks from China, Russia and the Middle East, who make up 80-90% of the citizenship-by-investment population.
 They don’t have great passports and want to give their children the opportunity to travel wherever they want.

+Without a proper understanding of how citizenship obtained through investment can be passed down, many people in this industry offer false hope.
 When you go to someone for help who only sells one thing, somehow, whatever they have to sell will always be the answer to all your problems.

 Nothing is ever that simple.